Unique Injury Risks Posed by 18-Wheelers

 Contact Drake, Hileman & Davis, PC for a Free Consultation

 Here at Drake, Hileman & Davis, PC, our attorneys have decades of experience aggressively representing the interests of those who have been harmed in quite a wide variety of truck accident scenarios, including ones that involve an 18-wheeler cargo truck.

 Over the years, we have routinely been faced with the truism that “every case is different.”
-The unique circumstances surrounding a given accident requires serious consideration when developing a case strategy.
-We invest the necessary time and effort to customized our advocacy to suit the specifics of each case.
+The unique circumstances surrounding a given accident require serious consideration when developing a case strategy.
+We invest the necessary time and effort to customize our advocacy to suit the specifics of each case.

 If you’d like to learn more about your claims and how we can help you litigate them effectively in a Pennsylvania court of law, call 610-433-3910 or send us a case evaluation form online to request a free and confidential consultation with a skilled Bethlehem truck accident attorney at our firm.